yy502/laserpecker/README.md

-# LaserPecker L1 & L1 Pro Review
+# LaserPecker L1/Pro & LP2 Review
-I am a happy owner of both LaserPecker L1 and L1 Pro.
-Here I share some of my thoughts and uses of them.
-I may refer to L1 Pro as Pro for short in the rest of the article.
+I am a happy owner of LaserPecker L1, L1 Pro and LP2.
+Here I share some of my thoughts and notes on using them.
+I may refer to L1 Pro as Pro for short in the rest of the articles.

 # LaserPecker